Methimazole: What You Need To Know

 Its entire goal is to SLOW down thyroid function and to take you from the hyperthyroid state to the “normal” thyroid state.

-We call the normal thyroid state euthyroidism but you don't necessarily have to know that for purposes of this article.
+We call the normal thyroid state euthyroidism but you don’t necessarily have to know that for the purposes of this article.